 No later than 90 days prior to the beginning of each fiscal year (July 1), the Business Manager and the school administration will prepare and submit together to the Board of Trustees a proposed budget ("Proposed Operating Budget") for the operation of the school during the ensuing school year.
 Each Proposed Operating Budget will set forth all of the revenues that the school anticipates receiving, a proposed schedule of fees and charges for services, and all of the expenditures anticipated to be necessary for the operation of the school, both (1) during the ensuing school year and (2) during the succeeding two school years.
 Each Proposed Operating Budget will further set forth each category of expense, the sources and uses of funds, fund accounting income statement, cash flow, capital expenditures, and any other appropriate items, for the ensuing year and for the succeeding two years.
-Each Proposed Operating Budget will reflect the school administration and Business Manager's view of the most economical, reasonable methods of operating Budget relates.
+Each Proposed Operating Budget will reflect the school administration and Business Manager's view of the most economical, reasonable methods of operating and maintaining the School during the years to which that Proposed Operating Budget relates.